https://www.sikich.com

 Identifying the Weak Links

-Depending on your environment, this change may seem like its laid a daunting task on your lap.
+Depending upon your environment, this change may seem like its laid a daunting task on your lap.
 What is the best way to get the full picture?
 You might not know about that executive who is still using Thunderbird as their primary email client.
 Luckily, Microsoft will release a tool to help identify what is using basic auth to connect to mailboxes.
 Microsoft has not announced its release date yet, but it should be available well before the 10/13/20 deadline.

 Let Sikich Help!